-On November 20, 2018, the Company entered into a servicing agreement (the "Servicing Agreement") with BC Partners.
+On November 20, 2018, the Company entered into a servicing agreement (the "Servicing Agreement") with BC Partners Advisors L.P. ("BC Partners").
 Under the terms of the Servicing Agreement, BC Partners as servicing agent (the "Servicing Agent") performs, or oversees the performance of, the administrative services necessary for the operation of the Company, including, without limitation: (i) provision of office facilities, equipment, clerical, bookkeeping, compliance and recordkeeping services and such other administrative services as the Servicing Agent, subject to review by the Board, shall from time to time determine to be necessary or useful to perform its obligations under the Servicing Agreement, and (ii) on behalf of the Company, conducting relations with custodians, depositories, transfer agents, dividend disbursing agents, other shareholder servicing agents, accountants, attorneys, underwriters, brokers and dealers, corporate fiduciaries, insurers, banks and such other persons in any such other capacity deemed to be necessary or desirable.
-The Servicing Agent is authorized to enter into sub-administration agreements as the Servicing Agent determines necessary in order to carry out the administrative services.
-The Company pays fees to BC Partners at amounts to be agreed by the parties for services performed for it pursuant to the terms of the Servicing Agreement.
-While the Servicing Agent performs certain administrative functions for the Company pursuant to the Servicing Agent of the Company pursuant to the Servicing Agent of \$468 (September 30, 2019 - \$0) for an allocable portion of the compensation paid by the Servicing Agent (or its affiliates) to the Company's Chief Financial Officer and its respective staffs (based on a percentage of time such individuals devote, on an estimated basis, to the business affairs of the Company) and out-of-pocket expenses.
-As at September 30, 2020, operating expenses of \$1,114 (December 31, 2019 - \$18) paid by BC Partners on behalf of the Company were reimbursable to BC Partners and were offset again
+The Servicing Agent is authorized to enter into sub-administration agreements as the Servicing Agent determines necessary in order to carry out the administrative services performed for the company pays fees to BC Partners at amounts to be agreed by the parties for services performed for it pursuant to the terms of the Servicing Agreement.
+While the Servicing Agent performs certain administrative functions for the Company pursuant to the Servicing Agreement, the management functions of the Company are wholly performed by the Company's management team.
+For the year ended December 31, 2020, the Company incurred costs reimbursable to the Servicing Agent of \$623 (December 31, 2019 - \$141) for an allocable portion of the compensation paid by the Servicing Agent (or its affiliates) to the Company's Chief Financial Officer and its respective staffs (based on a percentage of time such individuals devote, on an estimated basis, to the business affairs of the Company) and out-of

-Unless earlier terminated as described below, the Servicing Agreement will remain in effect until November 20, 2020 and shall continue automatically for successive annual periods, if approved annually by (i) the vote of the Board and (ii) the vote of a majority of the Company's directors who are not parties to the Servicing Agreement or a "related party" of the Servicing Agent, or of any of its affiliates, as defined in the Multilateral Instrument 61-101 under Canadian securities law.
-The Servicing Agreement may be terminated at any time, without the payment of any penalty, upon 60 days' written notice by the vote of the Board or by the Servicing Agent.
-On November 10, 2020, the continuation of the Servicing Agreement was approved in accordance with the foregoing.
+Unless earlier terminated as described below, the Servicing Agreement provided that it will remain in effect until November 20, 2020 and shall continue automatically for successive annual periods, if approved annually by (i) the vote of the Board and (ii) the vote of a majority of the Company's directors who are not parties to the Servicing Agreement or a "related party" of the Servicing Agent, or of any of its affiliates, as defined in the Multilateral Instrument 61-101 under Canadian securities law.
+The Servicing Agreement may be terminated at any time, without the payment of any penalty, upon

+60 days' written notice by the vote of the Board or by the Servicing Agent.
+On November 10, 2020, the continuation of the Servicing Agreement was approved in accordance with the foregoing until November 20, 2021.